faizilham/msc-thesis/main/ch6_collection_extension.typ

 = Handling Collection and Resource Types

 A common utilization tracking case is tracking the utilization of a collection of utilizable values, such as a list of deferred calls.
 Individually tracking the items inside the collection is very hard if not downright uncomputable.
 It is more practical to treat the utilization of the items as a whole collection.
-To allow this, we need to maintain an invariant: the utilization status of a collection of utilizable values is always the same to all its items' utilization statuses.
+To allow this, we need to maintain an invariant: the utilization status of a collection of utilizable values is always the same as all its items' utilization status.
 This means that the collection type's primitive methods, such as map, filter and add, need to have utilization annotation in their signature to ensure that the invariant is held.

 #[
 #show math.equation.where(block: true): set block(spacing: 1.1em)